 A company may decide to acquire the use of fixed assets without buying them.
 There may be tax or liquidity advantages in doing this.
 For example, if an industrial company has little taxable income, it may not be able currently to use the tax depreciation allowances on the purchase of plant and machinery.
-However, if a financial company buys the assets and hires them to an industrial company, the financial company may be able to gain the tax allowances, thus enabling a low rental charge.
+However, if a financial company buys the assets and hires them to an industrial company, the financial company may be able to gain the tax allowances, thus enabling a lower rental charge.

 In the case of certain long-term legal arrangements between the financial company (the lessor) and the industrial company (the lessee), the situation is very much as though the lessee had bought the plant.
 For example, the lessee may expect to keep the asset for the whole of its productive life, and there may be an option to purchase the plant at a future date at a low price from the lessor.
 In such cases, it can be argued that the commercial substance of the lessee's arrangements is that he has the asset and has contracted obligations that are liabilities.
-This, of course, is not the superficial legal form of the arrangements, because the lessor is still the owner even though the lessee has the exclusive legal right to use the assets.
+This, of course, is not the superficial legal form of the arrangements, because the lessor is still the owner even though the lessee has the exclusive legal right to use the asset.

 For example, consider company A and company B. The first has borrowed \notin 10m and bought machines with the money.
 Company B has borrowed no money, but has long-leased machines that would have cost \notin 10m to buy.
-If company B accounts only for the legal form of the arrangement, its financial statements will look unfairly better than Company A's (see the first two balance sheets of Figure 9.1).
-That is, B will seem to have a better profit in relation to assets used (because assets seem smaller) and show smaller liabilities.
+If company B accounts only for the legal form of the arrangement, its financial statements will look unfairly better than company A's (see the first two balance sheets of